nunerajender/character/README.md

 One of core ideas of Character is simplicity of integration any kind of jQuery plugins.
 Plugins could be initiated using scoped form events, for Projects example from above the event is named: ```character.projects.details.form.rendered```.

-Here is how jQuery UI reorderable plugin attached to the project form to provide a way to change image position.
+Here is how [jQuery UI sortable](http://jqueryui.com/sortable/) plugin attached to the project form to provide a way to change image position with drag'n'drop.
 This code is put to the bottom of ```app/assets/javascript/character.coffee```:

     $ ->
       # Make it possible to change the order of images for projects with drag'n'drop